nielsvm/purge/README.txt

 - Nginx needs an extra module and configuration.
 See http://labs.frickle.com/nginx_ngx_cache_purge/ and the installation hints below.
 Also see this issue http://drupal.org/node/1048000 for more background info
-- A cachable version of Drupal 6.
-This can be an official Drupal release with a patch applied (http://drupal.org/node/466444) or use Pressflow (http://pressflow.org/), a cachable friendly fork of Drupal.
 - PHP with curl(http://php.net/manual/en/book.curl.php) enabled.
 The Purge module uses curl for issuing the http PURGE requests.
 - Acquia Managed Cloud and Dev Cloud hosting services support Purging.
 See the